❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 K

 Kalman Hafner is our partner with over 55 years of experience in investment casting.
-The caster offers productions ranging from individual pieces to series, which are realised in complex work steps using the so-called lost-wax process.
+The caster offers productions ranging from individual pieces to series, which are realized in complex work steps using the so-called lost-wax process.

 Bauer Walser AG →